formsbyair/Documentation/docs/_docs/tutorials/build-form.md

 order: 1
 ---

-Follow the slideshow below to build a simple form
+Follow the steps in the slideshow below to build a simple form

 <div class="flexslider">
 	<ul class="slides">